lamoimage/miniMVC-PHP/readme.md

 DESCRIPTION
 ---------------
-* This a minimum PHP MVC application, it's very helpfull to learn and full understand the MVC structure in PHP.
+* This is a minimum PHP MVC application, it's very helpfull to learn and full understand the MVC structure in PHP.
 * It's really small which is only 7 files.

 REQUIREMENTS